MiThi-5/Profile-Card/README.md

 # Profile-Card
-The Profile Card is designed with html, css &amp; the help of github js (tilt affect).
+The Profile Card is designed with html, css &amp; the help of github js (tilt effect).